ScilifelabDataCentre/OrderPortal/README.md

 Installation
 ============

-The current version requires Python 3.6 or higher.
+The current version has been developed using Python 3.10 or higher.
+It may work on Python 3.8 and 3.9, but this has not been tested.

 This instruction is based on the procedure used for the instances running on the SciLifeLab server.
 It will have to be adapted for your site.

-The Linux account `nginx` is used to host the instance files.
+The Linux account `nginx` is used in the instructions below to host the instance files.
 Change according to the policy at your site.

-The name **xyz** is used below as a placeholder for the name of your instance.
+The name `xyz` is used below as a placeholder for the name of your instance.

 Instructions for upgrading the OrderPortal software is given below under [Updates](#updates).